nathanrosspowell/interfacezero/README.md

 How to add a character
 ----------------------
-Make a copy of one of the YAML files in the [gh-pages/yaml][yamlfolder] and dave it as `your_character_name.yaml`.
+Make a copy of one of the YAML files in the [gh-pages/yaml][yamlfolder] folder and rename it as `your_character_name.yaml`.
 (Please no spaces)

-When you are happy with it, add it to that folder.
+Edit the values and, When you are happy with it, add it to that folder.
 Finally add that file name to the list in this [Javascript file][jsfile].
+You can do all of this through the web iterface

 To get permission to write directly to this repro contact [me][nathan].
+Alternatively you can fork this repro and issue a pull-request (you are going to have to set up Git on your computer to do this).

 How to edit YAML